ultraio/docs-blockchain/docs/guides/Wallet Extension/detect-wallet.md

 title: 'Detecting the Ultra Wallet'
 deploy: ['staging', 'mainnet']
 order: 4
-outline: [0,4]
+outline: [0, 4]
 ---

 # Detecting the Ultra Wallet

-To detect if a user has already installed the Ultra Wallet browser extension, the web application should run over HTTPS and check for the existence of an `ultra` object in the `window` variable.
+To detect if a user has already installed the Ultra Wallet browser extension the web application should run over HTTPS and check for the existence of an `ultra` object in the `window` variable.

 ```JavaScript
 if ('ultra' in window) {